-This course introduces the ethics and legal framework of business.
-Emphasis is placed on contracts, negotiable instruments, Uniform Commercial Code, and the working of the court systems.
-Upon completion, students should be able to apply ethical issues and laws covered to selected business decision-making situations.
+This course introduces the student to the legal and ethical framework of business.
+Contracts, negotiable instruments, the law of sales, torts, crimes, constitutional law, the Uniform Commercial Code, and the court systems are examined.
+Upon completion the student should be able to identify legal and ethical issues that arise in business decisions and the laws that apply to them.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.